AntoineMercier/DataGeol/docs/index.md

 - [TIME] : Time format yyyy-mm-ddThh:mm:ssZ (given by the GPS).
 - [TEXT] : Character varying unlimited length

-* Stations : Defines the position where you have done the observations.
-From a station you can have done four different thing that correspond to four different tables : observation, measure, sampling or passage point.
-You **MUST** know location of the station in lat/lon.

-	* Measures : Describes the geological measurement you have done in the field.
-You **MUST** declare the existing station in the station table where you have done the measurement.
-To type your orientation measurement you can use the 'strike-dip-quad' method or the 'dip-dir' method.
-Similarly for the lines you can use the 'pitch-quad' method or the 'dip-dir' method.

-	* Samples : Describes and organise the samples and their use for.
-You **MUST** declare the existing station in the station table where you have collected the sample.
-You can type the orientation of the sample and associate a measure to it.

-	* Passage Point

 Consistency of the tables and relationship (if the database is used in PGadmin)
 ------------------------------------------